 - Reactive Approach – Where companies start managing the supplier relationships only when unpleasant situations with suppliers occur, and try to figure out how to improve the performance of unreliable suppliers.
 This approach consumes quite a lot of time and resources, which could have been better spent on more important business processes.

 - Strategic approach – Where supplier relationship management starts even before an agreement with supplier is signed, in order to ensure the competitive advantage of the company in the long run.
-This is a forward-focused approach, which can lead to a successful relationship even in the early stages.
+This is a forward-focused approach with a strategic plan, which can lead to a successful relationship even in the early stages.

-In this blog post, we are going to take a closer look at strategies that will help you improve relationships with suppliers and streamline your SRM workflow.
+In this blog post, we are going to take a closer look at strategies that will help you improve relationships with key suppliers to create beneficial relationships, improve supplier performance, identify cost savings, and streamline your SRM workflow.

 “Instead of simply monitoring current developments, management must learn to make things happen to its own advantage.
 This calls for nothing less than a total change of perspective: from purchasing (an operating function) to supply management (a strategic one).”